The gap between Delaware’s jobless rate and the national rate continued to grow this year, according to Delaware Department of Labor Data.

 While her department managed the correlated rise in unemployment claims, it also worked to address a significant backlog.

-Delaware’s Department of Labor said it’s completely cleared a backlog of more than 7,000 unemployment cases, that stems from
+Delaware’s Department of Labor said it’s completely cleared a backlog of more than 7,000 unemployment cases, that stemmed from the pandemic job loss.

 Moultrie said to get through the initial backlog, her department increased staff and devoted more of its resources to processing claims.